3D Printing

 Advantages of 3D printing in dentistry

-Photopolymer 3D printing in dentistry offers a wide range of advantages for more customization, flexibility and reduced costs.
+Photopolymer 3D printing in dentistry provides numerous benefits, including enhanced customization, greater flexibility, and reduced costs, making this method one of the advantages of 3D printing in dentistry.
 The following section describes the main advantages of photopolymer 3D printing.

 Customization

 Customization plays a crucial role in dental care, as every patient has a unique dental anatomy and specific treatment needs.
 Whether it's dental crowns, bridges, aligners or retainers, the 3D printing process ensures that the appliances fit precisely and comfortably in the patient's mouth.
-Further, customised surgical guides and templates allow for more precise and minimally invasive procedures, preserving healthy tissues and reducing discomfort.
+Methods such as stereolithography (SLA) or material jetting use high-resolution printing technologies to achieve intricate details with high precision.

-At the same time, 3D printing streamlines the manufacturing process, for a quicker production of custom dental appliances compared to traditional methods.
-This reduces the waiting time for patients and leads to streamlined treatment processes.
+3D printing speeds up manufacturing.
+It allows for quicker production of custom dental appliances than traditional methods.
+This reduces the waiting time for patients and leads to streamlined treatment processes as well as ensures patient-centric care

 Decentralised manufacturing

-While traditional manufacturing processes often involve centralised production facilities, where dental appliances and prosthetics are mass-produced and distributed to various dental clinics, photopolymer 3D printing allows for a more decentralised approach to manufacturing.
+Traditional manufacturing often relies on centralised facilities.
+Here, dental appliances and prosthetics are mass-produced and sent to different clinics.
+In contrast, photopolymer 3D printing supports a decentralised manufacturing approach.

-Dental clinics can have 3D printers on-site to produce various dental appliances and restorations in-house.
+With 3D printing for dental implants, clinics can print restorations in-house, eliminating reliance on external suppliers.
 This eliminates the need to rely on external suppliers, reduces lead times and enhances the treatment efficiency.
 In emergency dental cases, 3D printing enables dental professionals to produce temporary restorations and appliances quickly, providing timely relief to patients.

 Material efficiency